kibook/s1kd-tools/tools/s1kd-flatten/README.md

 Always match the latest issue of an object found, regardless of the issue specified in the reference.

+-l, --list
+Treat input (stdin or arguments) as lists of CSDB objects, rather than CSDB objects themselves.
+This option only applies to the simple "flat" format (-p/--simple).

 -m, --modify
 Modify the references in the publication module without flattening them.